Blast Factor: Gameplay

-Multiplayer Pack
+Downloadable content

 Blast Factor Multiplayer Pack was released on February 1, 2007.
 The multiplayer is restricted to the local console only, one to four players.
 The multiplayer pack includes 2 new game modes, Co-op where 2-4 players each control a ship and work together to complete specimens, and a Grudge Match mode where 2-4 players compete to eliminate each other with the last player remaining winning the round.

 The expansion also allows the single player and multiplayer games to be played with two new speed modes: AT (Accelerated Time, 15% game play speed increase), and 2xAT (30% gameplay speed).
 The AT modes also give an additional score bonus at the end of each specimen, with AT awarding a 25% score bonus, and 2xAT awarding a 50% score bonus.

 The multiplayer pack is only available on the American PlayStation Store.
 For those purchasing the game on the European store, the above features are included as standard.

-Advanced Research pack

 The Blast Factor Advanced Research add-on pack was released in the US on August 2, 2007.
 This expansion is an additional optional download for Blast Factor similar to the American multiplayer pack.
 It was released on the European store on May 6, 2008.

 New features include seven new specimens with enhanced art, new enemy types and bosses, enhanced music and sound effects, and additional online high score tables.

 A practice mode which allows players to start at completed specimens, and a new hybrid mode which allows an extended playthrough of a selection of the old and new specimens are also part of the expansion pack.